 Gentle Motion: The option for motion can be a game changer for parents deciding between a crib and a bassinet.
 Motion options for bassinets include cradles, rockers, and mechanical movements.

 Bassinet vs. Crib: Disadvantages of buying a bassinet

 Babies grow quickly: When compared to cribs, bassinets will include much lower weight restrictions along with other safety guidelines.
 Babies grow very quickly in their early months, and many parents may find their baby soon exceeding the weight limits—usually around age six months.

 Less stretching space: While most babies prefer a tight swaddle and the comfort of a snug space, there are some babies who prefer to stretch out.
 These babies may not appreciate the coziness of a bassinet.
-Additionally, these babies may wake easily when trying to stretch and bumping arms or legs on the bassinet walls.
+Additionally, these babies may wake easily when trying to stretch and bumping their arms or legs on the bassinet walls.

 Types of Bassinets

-Bassinets and other compact crib alternatives are available in a variety of styles, each with their own advantages and drawbacks.
+Bassinets and other compact crib alternatives are available in a variety of styles, each with its own advantages and drawbacks.
 Here are the most prevalent models.

 - Pros: These units are sturdy with a strong frame.
 Many stationary bassinets include a storage feature under the basket, increasing the space-saving opportunity.
 Some stationary models include wheels to facilitate easy moving.

 - Cons: As stationary bassinets are designed with a strong footprint, some models may be wider than other bassinet styles, making them more difficult to fit beside the parents’ bed (depending on room space and layout).
 Parent reviews on some stationary models demonstrate concern for the thinness of included mattress pads.
 However, in a SIDS prevention article, the Mayo Clinic reminds parents to, “Use a firm mattress and avoid placing your baby on thick, fluffy padding, such as lambskin or a thick quilt.
-Don't leave pillows, fluffy toys or stuffed animals in the crib.
+Don't leave pillows, fluffy toys, or stuffed animals in the crib.
 These can interfere with breathing if your baby's face presses against them.”
-Concerns for baby’s comfort on included mattresses can be discussed the family’s pediatrician for medical safety advice.
+Concerns for the baby’s comfort on included mattresses can be discussed with the family’s pediatrician for medical safety advice.